RShuken/Capstone-server/README.md

 5.  a now we need to migrate the DB type `npm run migrate:production` or we type `heroku run npm run migrate` to get started on the migration.

-5.b: now set env vairables for heroku - need to fill this out
+5.b: now set env variables for heroku - need to fill this out

 6.  now `seed` the db on the server by following these steps
     a.
 Open terminal or Git Bash and `CD into the seeds folder`.